sushiyade/tp/docs/UserGuide.md

 <span class="badge rounded-pill bg-danger" style="font-size: 14px; vertical-align: middle;">Advanced</span>

 A quick overview of all the commands and their formats.

+_Click on the commands or description to jump to the desired section!_

 ### General
 Commands that applies to ALL tabs